whitespectre/IQDatabaseManager/README.md

 Step2:- Drag and drop `IQDatabaseMangerSubclass.h` & `IQDatabaseManger.h & .m` file in your project.

 Step3:- Subclass `IQDatabaseManager` with your custom class name.
-Import `IQDatabaseManagerSubclass.h` in your .m file of your custom class, this is the way for implementing protected method concept in Objective-C.
+Import `IQDatabaseManagerSubclass.h` in your .m file of your custom class(Don't import it in your .m file), this is the way for implementing protected method concept in Objective-C.

-Step4:- Override `+(NSString*)modelName;` abstract method defined in `IQDatabaseManagerSubclass.h` in your subclass and return your DataModel name.
+Step4:- Override `+(NSURL*)modelURL` abstract method declared in `IQDatabaseManagerSubclass.h` in your subclass and return your DataModel URL.

 Step5:- Don't modify `IQDatabaseManger` class, just write your own wrapper in your subclass with your DataModel entities.